2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Visas

-For additional information about National Visas or the Portuguese Republic Consular Network in the U.S.A, visit the Diplomatic Portal.
+For additional information about National Visas or the Portuguese Republic's consular network in the U.S.A, visit the Diplomatic Portal.

 Fulbright Program Management Contact